arturoMaki/angular-azdevops/strapi-presentation/presentation.md

 - Media Library
     - Upload and organize media files.
     - View and manage metadata for media assets.
-    - Utilize media assets in content entries.
+    - Use media assets in content entries.

 ![Media-Library](./photos/media-library.png)